 Sara and her husband live with their family in rocky Ellsworth, Maine.
 She’s also the lead in a classic rock cover band.
 Her son just graduated from high school and her and her husband have adapted their tent company from catering weddings to helping schools and hospitals react to the Coronavirus pandemic.

 It’s safe to say this has been a season of change.

 A Choice for Change

 Even prior to the pandemic though, I knew I needed to make a change in my life.
 I was unhappy with my body, but my body was just a symptom of mismanaged issues in my often stressful life.
 For me, eating was a way to cope, leaving issues unresolved and letting food make matters worse.

 “Over the last few years, I just had some family and personal stress and other things, things that everybody goes through, but I just let myself get on the back burner pretty much and got back into some old habits and just gained weight and wasn't myself anymore.”

-I had always been athletic, but was frustrated in my performance.
+I had always been athletic but was frustrated with my performance.